Creative problem-solving demands a better model

 Meet the delivery network

-The network of delivery centers—currently five in total, with others in the hopper—is purpose-built to help our clients imagine their next generation of digital experiences.
+The network of delivery centers—currently six in total, with others in the hopper—is purpose-built to help our clients imagine their next generation of digital experiences.
 Slalom’s delivery centers combine expertise, process, and proximity to solve complex problems, while offering the fastest time-to-market available.

 Local + regional

-The network spans coast to coast, with delivery centers in Boston, Chicago, Houston, Seattle, and Toronto.
+The network spans coast to coast, with delivery centers in Boston, Chicago, Denver, Houston, Seattle, and Toronto.
 The centers, which are located near local Slalom offices to support clients and teams in the same or adjacent time zones, provide regional remote delivery capabilities at scale for the local markets.

 The centers don’t break Slalom’s traditional local-market model—they add to it.
 The combination of delivery center and local-market resources allow even the biggest Slalom offices to achieve a size and scale that they couldn’t alone.